NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

-The nGraph Compiler stack provides an industry-standard reference for working with various :abbr:`Deep Learning (DL)` (DL) models and optimizing an :abbr:`Artificial Neural Network`, or :term:`ANN` to run a particular DL model for testing, training, or inference.
-Having such a standard simplifies what would otherwise be an enormously complex and difficult-to-scale pipeline (:ref:`Figure 1 <figure-1>`) from "training with your favorite framework on GPU" (:ref:`Figure 2 <figure-2>`), to deploying that pre-trained model in a datacenter or production environment, where both hardware owners and software developers are concerned with **efficiency per-watt**, to keep costs in check.
+The nGraph Compiler stack provides an industry-standard reference for working with various :abbr:`Deep Learning (DL)` (DL) models and optimizing an :abbr:`Artificial Neural Network`, or :term:`ANN` to run them for testing, training, or inference.
+Having such a standard simplifies what would otherwise be an enormously complex and difficult-to-scale pipeline (:ref:`Figure 1 <figure-1>`) from "training with a framework on GPU" (:ref:`Figure 2 <figure-2>`), to deploying that pre-trained model in a datacenter or production environment, where hardware owners or software developers renting anything in a datacenter ought to be concerned with **efficiency per-watt**, to keep costs in check.

 A typical network is constructed using some kind of language-based API, which translates the network or :abbr:`DL (Deep Learning)` model (statically or